turingschool/backend-curriculum-site/module1/lessons/mixins.md

 * Mixins allow us to share behavior between classes
 * Ruby implements mixins with Modules
+* Modules are like classes except you can't instantiate them
 * Modules only store behavior
 * Modules *do not* store state